 Even if you choose not to live in University accommodation, you'll still be within a mile of your lecture theatre when you step out of your front door.
 You'll have two social hubs nearby – Botanic and Stranmillis – and the city centre itself is only a 15-minute walk from Queen's.

-The Belfast Bikes scheme came to Queen's in 2015, with two docking stations on campus.
-One is outside the Students' Union, and the other is at the McClay library.
+The Belfast Bikes scheme came to Queen's in 2015, with three docking stations on campus.
+You can locate them outside the Students' Union, the McClay Library and Elms BT9 Student Village.

 The scheme enables you to collect a bike from one docking station and leave it somewhere else in town.
 Membership is very reasonable for a full year and of course used bikes are widely available if you'd rather take yours home after a lecture.

 In partnership with Big Loop Bikes, our new Bike Hub provides a range of services to help cyclists get around campus and the city faster, easier and safer.

 - Students can lease a bike for the academic year for £84

 - Staff and students can purchase a refurbished second-hand bike